Mundaring & Hills HISTORICAL SOCIETY

 View some of our previous exhibitions

-An interesting mix of exhibitions have been curated and shown in our Museum over the years.
-These include Hoofprints in the Hills, Bush Bounty, and A Stitch in Time. don't forget to come and visit us at the museum for our current exhibition "Open All Hours" .
+An interesting mix of exhibitions has been curated and shown in our Museum over the years.
+These include Hoofprints in the Hills, Bush Bounty, and A Stitch in Time.
+Don't forget to come and visit us at the museum for our current exhibition "Return to Sender".

 Opening Hours